North College Hill, Ohio

-North College Hill is a city in Hamilton County in the southwestern part of the U.S. state of Ohio approximately ten miles north of downtown Cincinnati.
-As of the 2020 census, the city population was 9,663.
-The city takes its name from its proximity to the Cincinnati neighborhood of College Hill (formerly Pleasant Hill) which borders it to the south.
+North College Hill is a city in Hamilton County, Ohio, United States.
+The population was 9,663 at the 2020 census.
+Located about 10 mi north of downtown Cincinnati, the city takes its name from its proximity to the Cincinnati neighborhood of College Hill (formerly Pleasant Hill), which borders it to the south.

 History

 One of the first easterners to survey the area was John Cleves Symmes, a judge and former Congressman from New Jersey, after whom Symmes Township is named.
 Symmes visited the area in 1787 and received tentative permission from the new Federal government to purchase a section of land between the Little Miami and Great Miami Rivers.
 This tract became known as the “Symmes Purchase” or “Miami Purchase” and extended south to the Ohio River.

-Several of the pioneers who migrated across the midwest to claim a part of Symmes' tract are buried in North College Hill's oldest landmark, the LaBoyteaux-Cary cemetery.
+Several of the pioneers who migrated across the midwest to claim a part of Symmes' tract are buried in North College Hill's oldest landmark, the LaBoiteaux-Cary cemetery.
 Established in approximately 1806, the cemetery includes the graves of two Revolutionary War veterans and several members of the Cary family.
 The last burial in the cemetery was in 1860.